 Cotswolds Day Trip from London

-There’s a good reason why the Cotswolds have become one of the most popular places in England for people to visit on a day trip.
+There’s a good reason why the Cotswolds have become one of the most popular places in England for people to visit on a day trip or even a city break, and one of the ultimate experiences to have in England.
 There are lots of adventures you could enjoy on a day out in the Cotswolds – so many in fact, it can seem quite overwhelming.